 - Personal maker, creative or artistic practice a huge plus

-- Experience managing budgets and hitting revenue goals
+- Experience developing and managing budgets, as well as hitting revenue goals

-- Management or coaching experience, ideally with teams of creative personalities with a wide range of experiences
+- Management or coaching experience, ideally with teams of creative personalities with a wide range of experience

-- Works effectively under pressure, react quickly, and meet tight deadlines
+- Works effectively under pressure, reacts quickly, and meets tight deadlines

 - Ability to give and receive constructive feedback